-My decision to attempt this 2,600 walk from Mexico to Canada was made after a conversation I had last October with a retired man from New Hampshire who intended to hike the Appalachian Trail (an equally daunting trail along the Eastern Seaboard).
+My decision to attempt this 2,660 mile walk from Mexico to Canada was made after a conversation I had last October with a retired man from New Hampshire who intended to hike the Appalachian Trail (an equally daunting trail along the Eastern Seaboard).

 After this encounter I did some research, quickly discovered the Pacific Crest Trail, and was immediately sold on hiking it.
 However, a majority of PCT accounts out there describe weeks and months and even years of planning.
 This worries me as the amount of planning I have done and intend to do could be condensed into approximately one (maybe two) forty hour work weeks.
 As a result I have taken to believing that everyone else is either terrible at planning or far too prepared.